mihirchronicles/mihirchronicles.github.io/content/bookshelf/richer-wiser-happier.md

     - **Fred Martin**
     - **Ken Shubin Stein**
     - **Matthew McClennan**
         - Eveillard retired in 2008 and passed control of the First Eagle Global Fund to Matthew McLennan.
-McLennan follows a strategy-looks for at least a 30% margin of safety and owns over 100 stocks in the funds.
+McLennan follows a strategy – looks for at least a 30% margin of safety and owns over 100 stocks in the funds.
         - Our goal is not to try to become rich quickly.
 It’s resilient wealth creation.
         - The goal directs every investment decision.
         - On risk: just because something has never happened, doesn’t mean it can’t happen.
 We must be prepared for the possibility.